 Trail-stream Crossings

-There is very little spatial data available on trail-stream crossings in the watershed, so the planning team was unable to quantify the true Extent and Severity of this structure type.
-However, the planning team felt that trail-stream crossings are not prevalent within the watershed and that, where they do exist, they do not significantly restrict passage for anadromous salmon.
+There is very little spatial data available on trail-stream crossings in the watershed, so the Planning Team was unable to quantify the true Extent and Severity of this structure type.
+However, the Planning Team felt that trail-stream crossings are not prevalent within the watershed and that, where they do exist, they do not significantly impact restrict passage for anadromous salmon.
 As most crossings will be fords or similar structures, rehabilitation may not be required, or rehabilitation costs associated with these structures would be quite low.
-Overall, the planning team felt that the threat rating for trail-stream crossings was likely Low; however, the lack of ground-truthed evidence to support this rating was identified as a knowledge gap within this plan.
+Overall, the Planning Team felt that the pressure rating for trail-stream crossings was likely Low; however, the lack of ground-truthed evidence to support this rating was identified as a knowledge gap within this plan.

 Natural Barriers

-Natural barriers to fish passage can include debris flows, log jams, and sediment deposits, but natural features that have always restricted fish passage (e.g., waterfalls) are not considered under this barrier type.
+Natural barriers to fish passage can include debris flows, log jams, and sediment deposits, etc., but natural features that have always restricted fish passage (e.g., waterfalls) are not considered under this barrier type.
 Natural barriers are difficult to include in a spatial prioritization framework due to their transient nature.
-The planning team identified known natural barriers that occur throughout the watershed, such as beaver dams and log jams.
+The Planning Team identified known natural barriers that occur throughout the watershed, such as beaver dams and log jams.
 Generally, these natural barriers are only severe impediments to fish passage during low-flow years, but reduced baseflows have become more common in recent years.
-Based on this, the planning team felt that natural barriers will be severe most years where they exist, but are mostly reversible, resulting in an overall threat rating of Low.
+Based on this, the Planning Team felt that natural barriers will be severe most years where they exist, but are mostly reversible, resulting in an overall pressure rating of Low.